Have we been “barking up the wrong tree” for the last 18 months?

 “Inhaled budesonide reduced the relative risk of requiring urgent care or hospitalisation by 90% in the 28-day study period.”

-Participants allocated the budesonide inhaler also had a quicker resolution of fever, symptoms and fewer persistent symptoms after 28 days”.
+“Participants allocated the budesonide inhaler also had a quicker resolution of fever, symptoms and fewer persistent symptoms after 28 days”.

 The idea of budesonide being a potential highly effective treatment for Covid-19 must be fairly recent?

-Why have incredibly promising, cheap, early stage treatments for Covid-19 been largely ignored, or worse, deliberately “played down”, “rubbished” even?
+So why have incredibly promising, cheap, early stage treatments for Covid-19 been largely ignored, or worse, deliberately “played down”, “rubbished” even?

-Just why has it taken this long to get to the point where a trial of budesonide has been carried out with spectacular results?
+Q: Why did it take seven months to get to the point where a trial of budesonide was carried out, with spectacularly good results?

-Because there is little or no interest in treatments,
+A: Because there was, and continues to be, little or no interest in treatments,

 In the same time that it has taken to develop a vaccine “from scratch”, test it, trial it, get it approved by medical regulators, manufactured, distributed, and administered to millions of people, around nine months,